danielchen0/danielchen0.github.io/_posts/2025-05-31-Understanding-Transformers-I-The-Decoder.markdown

 Let us now focus on the topic of this blog post which is Decoder-only architectures such as GPT-2.
 A model like this consumes a sentence and predicts the next token.

+The model can be broken down into simple steps:

+1. Receive an input sentence: "Data visualization empowers users to"

+2. For each _token_ in the sentence, convert it to an _embedding_ vector of fixed length.
+   - A _token_ is a string of continuous characters treated as a unit.

+3. For each embedding (corresponding to an input token), apply special transforms (understood to be _weights_ matrices, but this isn't too important) $W_K$, $W_Q$, and $W_V$ to get the Key, Query, and Value vectors corresponding to the token, respectively.
+   - Such vectors can be understood as follows:
+     - The Key vector is a vector such that when multiplied by another token's Query vector, gives us a magnitude representing how much _attention_ that other token is paying attention to us.
+     - The Query vector is symmetrically a vector such that, when multiplied by another token's Key vector, gives us a magnitude representing how much _attention_ our token is paying attention to that other token.
+     - The Value vector is a vector that represents the original embedding of the token in a new vector space, such that, when multiplied by attention (a scalar number), gives us a vector representing the original token scaled by the attention the current token has for it.
+   - Therefore, for each input token's embedding, we get a list of vectors that represent other vectors in the sentence, scaled by the attention this token has for them.

 ## References

 Esmailbeigi, R. (2023, January 20).
 BERT, GPT, and BART: A short comparison.
 Medium. https://medium.com/@reyhaneh.esmailbeigi/bert-gpt-and-bart-a-short-comparison-5d6a57175fca